tdwg/process/review_manager.md

 The Review Manager must ensure that

 A\.
-The submission conforms to the TDWG Standards Specification (<http://rs.tdwg.org/sds/doc/specification/>).
+The submission conforms to the TDWG Standards Documentation Specification (<http://rs.tdwg.org/sds/doc/specification/>).

 B\.
 The Author has placed the submission in the correct standards category
 - Technical Specification,